John Dadford: Biography

 John Dadford was the third son of the canal engineer Thomas Dadford and his wife Frances Brown, the daughter of a Wolverhampton toymaker called Samuel Brown.
-They lived in the Wolverhampton area, and it is probable that John was born in that area.
+They lived in the Wolverhampton area, and John was probably born in that area.
 His older brothers were Thomas and James, both of whom worked as canal engineers.
 He had a younger brother called William and a sister called Mary.
 He is known to have been a pupil at Sedgley Park Roman Catholic School between May 1778 and June 1781.

 Career

 By 1790, he was working as an engineer, assisting his father and his brother Thomas with surveys for the Neath Canal.
 His involvement with the construction of the Glamorganshire Canal is less certain, but quite likely.
 By 1792, he was working independently, surveying a route for a canal and tramway to connect the Neath Canal to the Glamorganshire Canal, and a route for a road along the Aberdare Valley.
-Between 1792 and 1793 he was employed as a carrier on the Glamorganshire Canal.
+Between 1792 and 1793, he was employed as a carrier on the Glamorganshire Canal.

 His next major project was the Brecknock and Abergavenny Canal.
 When he first surveyed the line, it was to run from the Glangrwyney Ironworks near Gilwern to the River Usk at Newbridge, near Caerleon, but the northern terminus was then extended to Brecon, and negotiations with the Monmouthshire Canal resulted in a revised line, with the two canals joining at Pontymoile.
 A bill was presented to Parliament in January 1793, but after its second reading, the Monmouthshire Canal succeeded in making an amendment, for a somewhat different route which had been surveyed by his brother Thomas.